dh00mk3tu/this.ssh/Documentation.md

-# SSH Key Management Application Documentation
+# this.ssh Documentation

 ## Project Overview

-This is a desktop application built with **Tauri** (Rust backend + Vue.js frontend) that provides a user-friendly interface for managing SSH keys on your system.
+This is a desktop application built with **Tauri** (Rust backend + NUXT frontend) that provides a user-friendly interface for managing SSH keys on your system.
 The application allows users to view, create, and remove SSH keys while providing real-time status information about loaded keys in the SSH agent.

 ## Architecture